IABTechLab/uid2docs/docs/guides/integration-options-publisher-web.md

 ## Pass the UID2 Token Into the Bid Stream

-Publishers share UID2s by encrypting DII (email addresses or phone numbers) into UID2 tokens and then sending the UID2 tokens into the bid stream.
+Publishers use UID2s by encrypting DII (email addresses or phone numbers) into UID2 tokens and then sending the UID2 tokens into the bid stream.

 The following table shows integration options that support passing UID2 token into the bid stream.